top 0

 Goshaku

 Over in Tsim Sha Tsui, Goshaku is a must-go for sake lovers.
-They offer over 200 kinds of sake, and you get to play around with an iPad that gives you recommendations based on your preference, such as fruity notes or Junmai Ginjo, a different composition of sake.
-Their food menu sticks to traditional izakaya offerings, and you can opt for their daily sashimi selection or skewers.
-We love their Grilled Beef Tongue ($68) that is cut up into small cubes and grilled just enough to lock the meat juices in.
-Why not go for the Sake Tasting Flight to make the most of the night?
+It offers over 200 kinds of sake, and you get to play around with an iPad that gives you recommendations based on your preferences, such as fruity notes or Junmai Ginjo, a different composition of sake.
+Its food menu sticks to traditional izakaya offerings, and you can opt for the daily sashimi selection or skewers.
+We love the grilled beef tongue that is cut up into small cubes and grilled just enough to lock the meat juices in.
+Why not go for the sake tasting flight to make the most of the night?

 Goshaku, 6/F, Knutsford Terrace, Tsim Sha Tsui | (+852) 2687 6565